SebastianHalinski/Battleship/specifications/player.md

 * is_winner(other): returns True if player has won, else False

-* shoot(other, x, y): tries to shoot enemy ships, if the location was shot before returns None else return True
+* shoot(other, x, y): tries to shoot enemy ships, if the location has been shot before returns None, else returns True

-* get_ship_from_coordinates(other, x, y): returns an object of ship if location is part of a ship else None
+* get_ship_from_coordinates(other, x, y): returns an object of ship if location is part of a ship, else None

 Class ComputerPlayer(Player)

-This class is a subclass inherits from class Player.
+This class is a subclass inheriting from class Player.

 ## METHODS: